Great Places to Visit at Rutgers

 Nick Romanenko/Rutgers University

-Stop by and see old friends at the Campus Quad, the tree-covered, park-like gathering spot between the Campus Center, the Paul Robeson Library, and the Fine Arts Building.
-Take a moment to connect and enjoy this relaxing environment every day.
+Stop by the Rutgers-Camden Campus Quad, the tree-covered, park-like gathering spot between the Campus Center, the Paul Robeson Library, and the Fine Arts Building.
+Take a moment to connect and enjoy this relaxing environment where students can be found studying, participating in community service initiatives, and getting involved with campus clubs and organizations.

 Catch a Game